seng438-winter-2022/seng438-a4-Mik-Ese/Assignment4-Report.md

 # How did you test each functionaity with different test data

+### BestBuy

+Search: Uses different search results, such as headphones, phones and invalid queries

+Shop dropdown: Uses different links, such as Appliances and Computers, Tablets and Accessories in a dropdown menu

+Store Locations: Checks store locations in Calgary, AB (10 stores)

+Add item to cart: Checks successful addition of headphones to cart

+Sales filter: Navigates to washing machines section and applies sales filter

+### Walmart

-Bestbuy - Search: We used different search results, such as headphones, phones and invalid Bestbuy - Shop dropdown: We used different links, such as Appliances and Computers, Tablets and Accessories Walmart - Adding items to cart: tried going to different departments and adding various items to the cart
+Adding items to cart: tried going to different departments and adding various items to the cart

+Deals Search: Navigates deals section and selects item

+### Sportscheck

+Search Store: Search store location in Edmonton

+Switch Store: Tested store switch functionality

+Mail List Signup: Checks error message for invalid email, and preentive submission with empty fields

 # Discuss advantages and disadvantages of Selenium vs. Sikulix